JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 #### Thumbnails

+Having a catchy image on a video can make a difference on how many people get to see it.

-If you have extracted an image from your video, you can force it to be the video thumbnail:
+If you have **extracted an image** from your video, you can force it to be the video thumbnail:

 ```sh
 #ffmpeg -i extracted-image.png -c:v libwebp -quality 80 ./compressed_thumbnail.webp
 ffmpeg -i cat.png -c:v libwebp -quality 80 ./compressed_thumbnail.png